You may think you’re too young for this sh*t, but colorectal cancer is on the rise in younger adults—so listen up.

 Ernie Hudson is helping to educate people on the link between certain viruses and cancer, and speaking out for cancer prevention as it relates to the human papillomavirus (HPV).

 Do you know how to reduce your risk for cancer?
 Nearly half of all cancer cases and deaths are preventable.
-By learning your family history, living a healthy lifestyle and getting timely screenings, you can help prevent cancer.
+By learning your family history, living a healthy lifestyle and getting timely screenings, you can reduce your cancer risk.

-As part of the Prevention Across America™ campaign, the Prevent Cancer Foundation has commissioned a series of Public Service Announcements (PSAs) designed to entertain while raising awareness about preventable cancers.
+As part of the Prevention Across America® campaign, the Prevent Cancer Foundation® has commissioned a series of public service announcements (PSAs) designed to entertain while raising awareness about preventable cancers.